aman556/PlacementPreprationTraining/ProgrammingLanguages/IntroductionTo ProgrammingLanguages.md

-# What is programming language?
+# What is a programming language?

 Language is a vocabulary that helps a person to pass our message to other person.
 In daily life we communicate with others in languages like Hindi, English, punjabi etc. Just like this we communicate with the computing devices.
 Some popular languages are C++, Java, python, JS, Golang etc.